Malawi

 Organizational Forms

-In Malawi, not-for-profit organizations may be registered as community-based organizations (CBOs) or non-governmental organizations (NGOs).
+Not-for-profit organizations in Malawi may register either as community-based organizations (CBOs) or non-governmental organizations (NGOs).

-CBOs exist and operate at the local community level—usually a village and its surrounding villages.
-CBOs are registered with and can be de-registered by the Ministry of Gender, Women and Child Development through the Social Welfare Department.
-Once registered, they can open a bank account.
-CBOs can be either religion-based or independent of any religion.
-There are thousands of CBOs operating in hundreds of villages and communities across the country.
+CBOs operate at the local level, typically within a village and its surrounding areas.
+They are registered and regulated by the Social Welfare Department of the Ministry of Gender, Women, and Child Development.
+Once registered, CBOs can open bank accounts.
+CBOs can be either faith-based or secular.
+Thousands of CBOs are active in villages and communities throughout the country.

 Public Benefit Status

-NGOs registered with the Registrar General under either the Trustees Incorporation Act or Companies Act and with CONGOMA and the NGO Board of Malawi under the NGO Act may receive the benefits of public benefit status under Sections 2 and 33.
+NGOs registered with the Registrar General under the Trustees Incorporation Act or Companies Act, and further registered with CONGOMA and the NGO Board of Malawi (now the NGO Regulatory Authority) under the NGO Act, are eligible for public benefit status and the associated privileges set out in Sections 2 and 33.

 Public Participation

-In order to strengthen NGO engagement with government, NGOs under the banner of the National Advocacy Platform (NAP) developed a Civil Society Dialogue Mechanism which has now been submitted to the President and Cabinet.
-Through this proposed dialogue mechanism, NGOs in Malawi seek to facilitate and normalize meaningful cooperation between civil society and the Government of Malawi.
-Building on existing dialogue and coordination efforts, including Country Coordination Mechanisms (CCMs), it is expected that the Civil Society Dialogue Mechanism will improve government responsiveness to governance and human rights issues and maximize citizen participation in policy making and implementation.
+To institutionalize engagement with the government, NGOs under the National Advocacy Platform (NAP) developed a Civil Society Dialogue Mechanism and submitted it to the President and Cabinet.
+Building on existing frameworks such as Country Coordination Mechanisms (CCMs), it is expected to enhance government responsiveness to governance and human rights issues and promote greater citizen participation in policymaking and implementation.

 National NGOs